hengrumay/hengrumay.github.io/_pages/research_overview.md

 which picks up the magnetic field of the electrical brain signals at milliseconds time frequency.
-When these elecromagnetic brain signals are combined with brain anatomical images obtained through [magnetic resonance imaging (MRI)](https://en.wikipedia.org/wiki/Magnetic_resonance_imaging) one can really go further in their investigations as well as computational analyses to ask and estimate solutions to questions
+When these elecromagnetic brain signals are combined with brain anatomical images obtained through [magnetic resonance imaging (MRI)](https://en.wikipedia.org/wiki/Magnetic_resonance_imaging) one can really go further in their investigations as well as computational analyses to study and estimate solutions to questions
 like:
 <li> Where is the source of the measured brain signals? </li>
 <li> How do different parts of the brain communicate with with other?</li>